kenellorando/magi/README.md

 This repository contains configuration management code for my home Raspberry Pi cluster for hosting personal applications on K3s.
-The system runs a loadbalancer node in front of a triple-node compute cluster that perform both control plane and worker duties.
-The steps and software configuration a unique to my lab but can be adapted quite easily to your needs.
+The system runs a loadbalancer node in front of a triple-node compute cluster whose nodes each perform both control plane and worker duties.
+The steps and software configuration are unique to my lab but can be adapted quite easily to your needs.

 ## Setup